h2oai/h2o4gpu/README.md

 ------
 Chris Fougner (fougner@stanford.edu)

-Acknowledgement: Much of this is based on work by Neal Parikh.
+Acknowledgement: POGS is partially based on work by Neal Parikh.
+In particular the term _graph form_ and many of the derivations are taken from ["Block Splitting for Distributed Optimization -- N. Parikh and S. Boyd"][block_splitting].